galongoria/factiva/README.md

 * If there is not error message, continue to step 4.

-* If you receive an error message saying, "The system cannot find the path specified.": , then try the following command:
+* If you receive an error message saying, "The system cannot find the path specified.", try the following command:

 ```
 cd C:\Program Files\Google\Chrome\Application